Isoparametric polynomials and sums of squares: Introduction

 \section{Introduction}

-A real polynomial in $n$ variables $p(x)$ ($x\in\mathbb{R}^n$) is called \textit{positive semidefinite} (\textit{psd}) or \textit{nonnegative} if $p(x)\geq0$ for all $x\in\mathbb{R}^n$; it is called a \textit{sum of squares} (\textit{sos} for short) if there exist real polynomials $h_j$ such that $p=\sum h_j^2$.
-It is a central question in real algebraic geometry: whether or when a given \textit{psd} polynomial is\textit{ sos }(cf. \cite{Bl12,BSV16,BCR,Rez00,Rez07} and references therein).
-As any\textit{ psd} or \textit{sos} polynomial can be made homogeneous by adding an extra variable which preserves \textit{psd} or \textit{sos}, it is convenient to work with homogeneous polynomials (forms).
-Let $P_{n,d}$ and $\Sigma_{n,d}$ denote the set of \textit{psd} and \textit{sos} forms in $n$ variables of even degree $d$, respectively.
-In this terminology, it is clear that $P_{n,d}\supseteq\Sigma_{n,d}$ and the question above asks whether or when a\textit{ psd }form $p(x)\in P_{n,d}$ belongs to $\Sigma_{n,d}$.
+A real polynomial $p(x)$ in $n$ variables is called \textit{positive semidefinite} (\emph{psd} for short) or \textit{nonnegative} if $p(x)\geq0$ for all $x\in\mathbb{R}^n$; it is called a \textit{sum of squares} (\emph{sos}) if there exist real polynomials $h_j$ such that $p=\sum h_j^2$.
+It is a central question in real algebraic geometry whether a given \emph{psd} polynomial is \emph{sos} (cf. \cite{Bl12,BSV16,BCR,Rez00,Rez07} and references therein).
+As any \emph{psd} or \emph{sos} polynomial can be made homogeneous by adding an extra variable which preserves \emph{psd} or \emph{sos}, it is convenient to work with homogeneous polynomials (forms).
+Let $P_{n,d}$ and $\Sigma_{n,d}$ denote the sets of \emph{psd} and \emph{sos} forms in $n$ variables of even degree $d$, respectively.
+In this terminology, it is clear that $P_{n,d}\supseteq\Sigma_{n,d}$ and the question above asks whether or when a \emph{psd} form $p(x)\in P_{n,d}$ belongs to $\Sigma_{n,d}$.

 The question above goes back to Minkowski's thesis defence in 1885.
-It was Hilbert \cite{Hil1888} who showed that the equality $P_{n,d}=\Sigma_{n,d}$ holds on and only on the following four cases:
+It was Hilbert \cite{Hil1888} who showed that the equality $P_{n,d}=\Sigma_{n,d}$ holds only in the following four cases:

-It follows that there exists a\textit{ psd} but not \textit{sos} form $p(x)\in P_{n,d}\backslash\Sigma_{n,d}$ if $n\geq3$ and $d\geq6$, or $n\geq4$ and $d\geq4$.
-Hilbert's proof used complex algebraic curves, and had no explicit example of a \textit{psd} polynomial that is not\textit{ sos}.
-77 years later, such example was first constructed by Motzkin \cite{Mo65}.
+It follows that there exists a \emph{psd} but \emph{non-sos} form $p(x)\in P_{n,d}\backslash\Sigma_{n,d}$ if $n\geq3$ and $d\geq6$, or $n\geq4$ and $d\geq4$.
+Hilbert's proof used complex algebraic curves, and had no explicit example of a \emph{psd} polynomial that is \emph{non-sos}.
+77 years later, such an example was first constructed by Motzkin \cite{Mo65}.
 Since then many scattered examples were constructed by Robinson, Choi-Lam, Lax-Lax, Schm\"{u}dgen, and Reznick, etc. (cf. \cite{Rez00,Rez07}).
 Algorithms were also studied extensively and applied to many aspects like optimization theory, robotics and even self-driving cars (cf.\cite{AM17}).
-In the smallest cases: $(n,d)=(3,6)$ and $(4,4)$, Blekherman \cite{Bl12} first gave a complete unified geometric description of the difference between \textit{psd} and \textit{sos} forms, by a deep study of the Cayley-Bacharach relations which was already used by Hilbert in his original proof of the existence of non-\textit{sos} \textit{psd} forms.
+In the smallest cases: $(n,d)=(3,6)$ and $(4,4)$, Blekherman \cite{Bl12} first gave a complete unified geometric description of the difference between \emph{psd} and \emph{sos} forms.